-The Cairn Terrier is up for anything!
-These energetic, attentive terriers take on every situation with enthusiasm and joy.
+Scientifically known as ‘Canis lupus familiaris’, this pup is up for anything!
+These energetic, attentive terrier breeds take on every situation with enthusiasm and joy.

-Independent and curious, Cairns fearlessly investigate unfamiliar scents in the hopes of discovering something new.
+Independent and curious, they fearlessly investigate unfamiliar scents in the hopes of discovering something new.
 The breed is exceptionally playful and gets along lovingly with their families.